Wuzzmi/swe1r-autosplitter/README.md

 > * Make sure that any **```value```** is ended with a comma **```,```**.
 >
 > Changing or removing any other syntax (like **```setting```** names, missing any commas **```,```** etc.) will break the script.

->>>>>>> refs/remotes/origin/main
+If you feel comfotable go ahead and adjust the settings to your liking.
+If you would like more information, each setting is described in greater detail after the **ENABLE SCRIPT** section.

-## ENABLING THE SCRIPT
+## ENABLE SCRIPT
 Open LibreSplit, right click in the window and select "Open Auto Splitter".
-Continue to select the script and "Open" it.
+Now select the script and "Open" it.
 Ensure that "Enable Auto Splitter" is checked.

 ![Load and Enable Autosplitter in LibreSplit](https://github.com/Wuzzmi/swe1r-auto_splitter/blob/main/img/libresplit-load-enable.png)